LowlandMage/LowlandMage/README.md

   - Alerts for large future orders to streamline preparation.
   - Compliance-checking system for real-time monitoring.
   - Training management module for employees.

+### ANTI-SOCIAL-MEDIA
+- **Description**: A private social media platform for my family to enjoy the fun of social media, but without the trolls.
+- **Features**:
+  - Photo uploads to existing albums or create your own
+  - Album ownership for increased privacy
+  - Soft deletion
+  - Posts, Comments, Reactions similar to facebook
+- **Planned Features**:
+    - Private/Group messaging
+    - PWA Setup for mobile devices (In Progress)
+    - Emergency Alerts

 ## 📫 How to Reach Me
 - **GitHub**: [LowlandMage](https://github.com/LowlandMage)